 Pace Palm Beach, The Royal Poinciana Plaza 340 Royal Poinciana Way

 Pace’s Palm Beach debut winter programming includes an exhibition of six luminous recent works by California Light and Space artist Mary Corse.
-Among the highlights is Untitled (Beams) (2019), an acrylic on canvas with embedded glass microspheres.
+Among the highlights is Untitled (Beams) (2019), an acrylic on steel with embedded glass microspheres.